An Under-Rated Part of SEO – The User Experience

 Strategies to Improve the User Experience

-Your main goals to show Google that you provide a good user experience are to increase your average time spent per page and to get users to interact with multiple pages and elements.
-You will want to set up your website in a way that Google likes, but also just to make it a good informative website that gives your searchers from Google the information they want.
+Your main goals to show Google you provide a good user experience are to increase the average time spent per page and to get users to interact with multiple pages and elements.
+You will want to set up your website in a way that Google likes, but also just to make it a good informative website that gives Google searchers the information they want.

 Implementing User Experience Strategies

-Start implementing these user experience strategies on your website and watch your traffic grow.
-By incorporating images and videos into your website, by adding graphics, and incorporating relevant links, you can vastly improve the overall user experience on your website.
+Implement these user experience strategies on your website and watch your traffic grow.
+By incorporating images and videos into your website, adding graphics, and incorporating relevant links, you can vastly improve your site’s overall user experience.
 It is not all about going through a checklist of SEO strategies.
 Consider the overall journey of the users on your website as well!